BYD in Canada (2026): Models, Prices, the New Tariff Quota, Dealers

 Which BYD models are most likely to arrive in Canada first?

 Four models lead the conversation: the Atto 3 compact SUV, the Seal mid-size sedan (Tesla Model 3 territory), the Dolphin entry hatchback, and the Shark 6 PHEV pickup.
-The Seagull subcompact has also been announced internationally with a $13,000 USD price floor that would make it Canada's most affordable EV if tariff math allowed.
+The Seagull subcompact is the wildcard — internationally it starts near $13,000 USD, which would make it Canada's cheapest EV if BYD chose to price it aggressively here.

-Are BYD vehicles eligible for the federal iZEV or EVAP rebate?
+Are BYD vehicles eligible for the federal EVAP rebate?

-No. The new Electric Vehicle Affordability Program (EVAP, which replaced iZEV in February 2026) explicitly excludes Chinese-manufactured vehicles regardless of price.
-This is separate from the tariff and applies even if a BYD model is priced under the $50,000 cap.
+No. The Electric Vehicle Affordability Program (EVAP, which replaced iZEV in February 2026) excludes Chinese-manufactured vehicles regardless of price, because there is no Canada–China free-trade agreement.
+This is separate from the tariff and applies even to a sub-$50,000 model — so it's the same reason the Lotus Eletre, though on sale, gets no rebate either.

-Should I wait for BYD Canada pricing before buying an EV?
+Should I wait for BYD Canadian pricing before buying an EV?

 Where will BYD dealerships open in Canada?